stangri/apk.openwrt.melmac.ca/README.md

 # stangri's OpenWrt packages repo (for apk binaries)

-This is the repository for the packages I'm maintaining for OpenWrt routers with apk.
-For more information check out [documentation](https://docs.openwrt.melmac.net) or [browse packages' binaries (apk) at GitHub](https://github.com/stangri/apk.openwrt.melmac.net).
+This is the repository for the packages I'm maintaining for OpenWrt devices with apk.
+For more information check out [documentation](https://docs.openwrt.melmac.net) or [browse packages' apk binaries at GitHub](https://github.com/stangri/apk.openwrt.melmac.net).

 You can also visit the ipk binaries repository at [https://repo.openwrt.melmac.net](https://repo.openwrt.melmac.net).